RedHatNordicsSA/ansible-roadshow/README.md

 Estimated time to complete this lab is 6-8 hours.
 ```

-:boom: Some basic advise; This lab is not about doing it as fast as possible.
+:exclamation: Some basic advise; This lab is not about doing it as fast as possible.
 It's about learning.
 Take your time to read the labs properly.

 This lab is an open source (GPL 3.0) project, so if you find any problems with it, feel free to open up an issue or send a pull request. **_For information about installing this lab, go to the bottom of this page_.**